- What Is the “Minecraft Connection Timed Out: No Further Information” Error Message?

 - Now check if the “connection timed out” error has been fixed.

 If you have a third-party antivirus app, ensure you disable it too for better results.
+This can be especially beneficial if you’re experiencing a “minecraft lan connection timed out” error.
 Better yet, look for a professional antivirus program that does not interrupt other installed apps.
 A good example is Auslogics Anti-Malware.
 This tool automatically scans your PC for malicious entities and immediately eliminates them.
 This helps ensure consistent protection against sneaky viruses.
 Plus, this program does not affect the performance of other applications.
 Therefore, you don’t have to turn off the protection when playing Minecraft, as that could leave your computer defenseless.

 Fix 4: Enable the Network Discovery Feature